kirelagin/django-headcrumbs/README.md

 @crumb('Stuff') # This is the root crumb -- it doesn't have a parent def index(request):
-    # In our example you'll get list of divisions
+    # In our example you'll fetch the list of divisions (from a database)
     # and output it.

 @crumb(name_from_pk(Category), parent=index)